West · MT

 What's the combined tax impact for Missoula DSCR investors?

-Missoula is in Montana, with a state-level effective property tax rate of approximately 0.8%.
-Montana state income tax applies to rental net income, reducing investor after-tax cash flow relative to no-income-tax states.
+Missoula is in Montana, with effective property tax rate of approximately 0.8%.
+Montana state income tax applies to rental net income, reducing investor after-tax cash flow.
 For a Missoula property at the median home value of $525K, annual property tax runs approximately $4K.

 Is Missoula a low-insurance-risk DSCR market?

-Missoula carries below-average climate and insurance risk for US metros.
-Typical landlord insurance runs 0.3-0.5% of property value annually — favorable for DSCR PITIA math.
-Lower insurance cost translates directly to lower PITIA and higher DSCR ratio at any given rent level.
+Missoula carries below-average climate and insurance risk.
+Typical landlord insurance runs 0.3-0.5% of property value annually — favorable for PITIA math.

-Missoula sits in the moderate-growth tier — neither boom market nor declining.
+Missoula sits in the moderate-growth tier.
 Steady job market and stable demographics support consistent rental demand.
-The investor return profile typically blends modest appreciation with meaningful cash flow, producing balanced long-term outcomes.
+Returns typically blend modest appreciation with meaningful cash flow.

-Can DSCR work in Missoula given the tight rent-to-price ratio?
+Can DSCR work in Missoula given tight ratios?

 Does BRRRR work in Missoula?